+The

-The Human Safety Net
+Human Safety

-It is Generali's global flagship initiative for the community, catalysing the majority of the Group's social activities since 2017.
+The Human Safety Net It is Generali's global flagship initiative for the community, catalysing the majority of the Group's social www.sme-enterprize.com/white-paper to consult the document activities since 2017.
 It is deeply connected to our purpose extending it, beyond our customers, towards the most vulnerable communities.